Snowmass 2021 whitepaper: Proton structure at the precision frontier: Experiments

 The EIC will be capable of colliding (un)polarized light ion beams and unpolarized heavier ions with beams of electrons, and potentially, positrons.
 Inclusive NC DIS cross section measurements are envisioned using $^4$He, C, Ca, Au and Pb nuclei.
-Their kinematic coverage will roughly double that of currently-available data, both at low $x$ and at high $Q^2$, see, {\it e.g.}, Fig.~7.66 in~\cite{AbdulKhalek:2021gbh}.
+Their kinematic coverage will roughly double that of currently available data, both at low $x$ and at high $Q^2$, see, {\it e.g.}, Fig.~7.66 in~\cite{AbdulKhalek:2021gbh}.
 As with the DIS program involving proton collisions, systematic and statistical uncertainties are projected to be small in comparison with previous experiments.
 These measurements are therefore expected to constrain quark and gluon nuclear PDFs to unprecedented precision.
-The gluon nuclear PDF could be further constrained by heavy flavor cross section measurements, obtained by tagging the decay products of $D$-mesons originating from charm fragmentation.
+The gluon nuclear PDF could be further constrained by heavy-flavor cross section measurements, obtained by tagging the decay products of $D$ mesons originating from charm fragmentation.

-The impact of NC DIS cross sections in electron--ion collisions on nuclear PDFs was studied in Sect.~7.3.3~of Ref.~\cite{AbdulKhalek:2021gbh} and Ref.\cite{Khalek:2021ulf}.
-In~\cite{AbdulKhalek:2021gbh}, similarly to the case of unpolarized and polarized proton PDFs, pseudo-data were included in three different frameworks, namely EPPS~\cite{Eskola:2016oht}, nCTEQ~\cite{Kovarik:2015cma} and nNNPDF2.0~\cite{AbdulKhalek:2020yuc}.
-Pseudo-data were generated with an integrated luminosity of $\mathcal{L}=10~$fb$^{-1}$ and three center-of-mass energies of $\sqrt{s}$=28.6, 66.3 and 89~GeV.
+The impact of NC DIS cross sections in electron--ion collisions on nuclear PDFs was studied in Sect.~7.3.3~of Ref.~\cite{AbdulKhalek:2021gbh} and in Ref.\cite{Khalek:2021ulf}.
+In~\cite{AbdulKhalek:2021gbh}, similarly to the case of unpolarized and polarized proton PDFs, pseudodata were included in three different frameworks, namely EPPS~\cite{Eskola:2016oht}, nCTEQ~\cite{Kovarik:2015cma} and nNNPDF2.0~\cite{AbdulKhalek:2020yuc}.
 It was found that EIC NC DIS cross section measurements could reduce the quark and gluon PDF uncertainties for nuclei in a wide range of atomic mass values both at small and large $x$, by up to a factor of two.
-The reduction is such that nuclear PDF uncertainties may no longer encompass the difference between predictions obtained with a free proton or with a proton bound in a nucleus, {\it e.g.}, as currently found to be the case when modelling the interactions of ultra-high energy cosmic neutrinos with matter~\cite{Khalek:2021ulf}.
+The reduction is such that nuclear PDF uncertainties may no longer encompass the difference between predictions obtained with a free proton or with a proton bound in a nucleus, {\it e.g.}, as currently assumed to be the case when modeling the interactions of ultrahigh energy cosmic neutrinos with matter~\cite{Khalek:2021ulf}.
 The impact of heavy-flavor production was studied in~\cite{Aschenauer:2017oxs}, where a similar reduction of the gluon nuclear PDF uncertainty was found at large $x$.